 *Important to note: I was using a British passport and Max a German one.
 We got our visas in Germany.*

-Step One -Invitation Letter
+Step One -Invitation Letter for russia

 You will need one of these to get a Russian visa.
 If you are part of a tour or staying in the same hotel for your entire trip then they will provide you one (sometimes for a small fee).
 If, like us, you want to travel around a bit and don't want to stay in expensive hotels then your best bet is buying one online.
 We bought ours through travelrussia as it was only €8.
-Make sure your passport information is correct and our dates cover the entire time you will be in Russia.
+Make sure your passport information is correct and your dates cover the entire time you will be in Russia.
 You don't have to know where you will stay, simply choose a hotel from the drop down menu.
 The website will automatically email you your invitation letter once your payment is approved.

 Step Two- The Visa Appointment